spatie/laravel-permission/docs/installation-laravel.md

         composer require spatie/laravel-permission

-4. The Service Provider will automatically be registered; however, if you wish to manually register it, you can manually add the `Spatie\Permission\PermissionServiceProvider::class` service provider to the array in `bootstrap/providers.php` (`config/app.php` in Laravel 10 or older).
+4. The Service Provider will automatically be registered; however, if you wish to manually register it, you can manually add the `Spatie\Permission\PermissionServiceProvider::class` service provider to the array in `bootstrap/providers.php`.

 5. **You should publish** [the migration](https://github.com/spatie/laravel-permission/blob/main/database/migrations/create_permission_tables.php.stub) and the [`config/permission.php` config file](https://github.com/spatie/laravel-permission/blob/main/config/permission.php) with: